Script-hpp/mcu-recommender/readme.md

 ## Authors

-@Script-hpp
+@Script-hpp (me)

-and thanks @AugustoMarcelo for sharing this API
+and thanks to @AugustoMarcelo for sharing this API